collocations.org

 2. help cause sth

-greatly, largely, significantly, substantially
+greatly, importantly, largely, materially, mightily (AmE), significantly, substantially

-Parental involvement contributes significantly to children''s learning.
+Parental involvement contributes significantly to children's learning.

-effectively | further | actively, directly
+actively, directly

 Unemployment contributes directly to homelessness.